kolehiyolo/persn-adulting_101_v2/COMMIT.md

-TransactionCard refactored and styled
+TransactionCard negative sign and font size update
-1. this was easier than most, as it's the lowest level component
-2. it's now refactored and styled, even having conditional classNaming
-3. next, DateCard
+1. forgot about the font size, fixed now
+2. forgot about adding a negative sign when it's an expense, fixed now